-RUNNING AWAY AND BAD STUFF: If nobody will help you ... or if somebody tries to help, and others interfere so you still cannot win . . . you must Run Away.
+RUNNING AWAY AND BAD STUFF: If nobody will help you... or if somebody tries to help, and the others interfere so you still cannot win... you must Run Away.
 You don't get any levels or Treasure.
 You don't even get to Loot the Room.
-And you don't always escape unharmed.
+And you don't always escape unharmed...

-To Run Away, you roll the die.
-You successfully Run Away on a 5 or more.
-Some special Powers, Affiliation abilities, and Items make it easier or harder to Run Away from monsters.

-If you fail to Run Away from a monster, it does Bad Stuff to you, as described by its card.
-This may vary from losing an Item, to losing one or more levels, to Death (see next column).
+To Run Away, roll the die.
+You escape on a 5 or higher.
+Some Katas, Stance abilities, and Items might make it easier or harder to Run Away from monsters and some monsters give you a bonus or penalty to your roll for that monster only.
+If you fail to Run Away from a monster, it does Bad Stuff to you, as described on its card.
+This may vary from losing an Item, to losing one or more levels, to Death (see below).

-If you must flee from multiple monsters, you roll separately to escape each one, in any order you choose, and suffer Bad Stuff from each as soon as you fail to Run Away from it.

-If two players are cooperating and still can't defeat the monster(s), they must both Run Away.
+If you must Run Away from multiple monsters, you roll separately to escape each one, in any order you choose, and suffer Bad Stuff from each as soon as you fail to Run Away from it.
+If two players Team-up and still can't defeat the monster(s), they must both Run Away.
 They roll separately, and each player chooses in what order to Run Away.
-The monster(s) CAN catch them both remaining monsters.
-You keep your Affiliation, Power(s), and Level (and any persistent Traps on you) - your new character will look just like your old one.
-If you have a Team-Up card, keep that as well.
+The monster(s) CAN catch them both.

-After resolving all Run Away rolls, discard the monster(s)
+Once you have resolved all Run Away rolls, discard the monster(s).